 Term Definition Part-time There are a number of different definitions of "part-time student student" across the sector.
 The Scottish Funding Council (SFC) defines part-time as a "short full-time course with an overall course length of 24 weeks or less".
 The SFC then further defines part-time in relation to "structured" or "non- structured" programmes of study.
-Personal Tutor Undergraduate and postgraduate taught students have a Personal Tutor, a member of the academic staff who provides academic guidance and support. www.docs.sasg.ed.ac.uk/AcademicServices/Policies/Personal Tutor Roles.pdf Placements A period of vocational, industrial or academic experience, which may be paid or unpaid, where the placement forms part of the student's award.
+Personal Tutor Undergraduate and postgraduate taught students have a Personal Tutor, a member of the academic staff who provides academic guidance and support.

+Placement A period of vocational, industrial or academic experience, which may be paid or unpaid, where the placement forms part of the student's award.
 The individual remains a student of the university while on the placement.
 Portfolio A collection of previous work containing a significant amount of material worthy of publication or public presentation submitted by an applicant as part of the evidence required to assess the quality of the application for undergraduate or postgraduate study.
 Pre-requisite A pre-requisite to "Course X" is a course that must be successfully completed before the student can undertake "Course X".
-Prescribed This defines the period during which a student is expected to period of study complete his/her taught or supervised studies.
+Prescribed period of study This defines the period during which a student is expected to complete their taught or supervised studies.
 Following completion of the prescribed period of study, doctoral and MPhil students are given a period of time to write up their research and submit a thesis before the maximum period of study is reached.
 It follows that for non-doctoral or non-MPhil students the maximum end date of study and the end date of the prescribed period of study are the same date.
-Principal The person primarily responsible for giving the research Supervisor student help and advice to obtain good training in research, choosing a topic of appropriate scope and significance, organising the research, composing a thesis that meets the University's expectations, and submitting it in the appropriate timescale.
-See also "Assistant Supervisor", "Co-Supervisor", "Lead Co- Supervisor".

-Programme of The sum of all the elements leading to a defined graduating study curriculum.
+Principal Supervisor The person primarily responsible for giving the research student help and advice to obtain good training in research, choosing a topic of appropriate scope and significance, organising the research, composing a thesis that meets the University's expectations, and submitting it in the appropriate timescale.
+See also "Assistant Supervisor", "Co-Supervisor", "Lead Co-Supervisor".
+Programme of study The sum of all the elements leading to a defined graduating curriculum.
 The undergraduate Certificate and Diploma of Higher Education are not defined graduating curricula and therefore are not programmes of study.
-See relevant Degree Programme Table at www.drps.ed.ac.uk/ Prohibited Courses with a substantial overlap in subject content that combination cannot be counted together in a qualifying curriculum.
+See relevant Degree Programme Table at www.drps.ed.ac.uk/ Prohibited combination Courses with a substantial overlap in subject content that cannot be counted together in a qualifying curriculum.